clusterio/clusterio/docs/managing-a-cluster.md

     ctl> instance config edit <instance> [editor]

 Edit instance config in a text editor.
 Once file is saved and editor has been exited, config values will be read back in. `instance` is the instance to edit, `editor` is the editor to use.
-If `editor` is not given, clusterioctl will read from the `EDITOR` and `VISUAL` enviroment variables.
+If `editor` is not given, clusterioctl will read from the `EDITOR` or `VISUAL` enviroment variables.

 ### Assign instance to slave